Listen to Jackie Bowen address the CRC in Jacksonville.

 WHAT IS THE CRC?

 The Florida Constitution Revision Commission (CRC) is convened every twenty years.
 It consists of thirty-six appointees plus the State Attorney General.
 The Governor appoints fifteen, the Florida Senate President appoints nine, the Speaker of the Florida House of Representatives appoints nine, and the Chief Justice of the Florida Supreme Court appoints three.

-The commission, whose purposes is to consider initiatives to go on the 2018 ballot, has begun holding public hearings.
-The first was in Orlando, followed by Miami, Boca Raton, and Tallahassee.
-They will continue across the state throughout the year and into 2018.
-The hearings give citizens an opportunity to provide direct input to the commission on various issues, and as the new head of Florida Fair and Open Primaries, I have been working feverishly to have people turn out in support of a top two open primary system for Florida.
+The commission, whose purposes is to consider initiatives to go on the 2018 ballot, held nine public hearings earlier this year.
+The hearings gave citizens an opportunity to provide direct input to the commission on various issues, and as the new head of Florida Fair and Open Primaries, I coordinated with the national organization Open Primaries in order to turn scores of citizens speaking out in support of an open primary system for Florida.

 According to the Florida Division of Election’s website, over 3.6 million voters are registered with no party affiliation.
 That’s over a quarter of the electorate, and we’re barred from voting in primary elections.
 Due to past gerrymandering, safe districts still exist for both parties, and the majority of races are actually determined in the primary; not the general election.